MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-onnx.md

 pip install onnxruntime-gpu   # GPU build
 ```

-To call ONNX Runtime in your Python script, use:
+To call ONNX Runtime in your Python script, use the following code:

 ```python
 import onnxruntime